SNAP Benefits in Mississippi: How to Apply and Qualify

 • Vitamins, medicines, and supplements

-• Non-food items like pet foods, cleaning supplies, or cosmetics
+• Non-food items like pet food, cleaning supplies, or cosmetics

 How to Manage Your SNAP Benefits